William J. Worth: Postwar service and death

-Worth Square
+Burials

 Worth's remains were originally deposited in Green-Wood Cemetery where they sat unburied for four years.
 In January 1855, a committee was established to design a suitable monument for General Worth.
 The monument was designed and built by James G. Batterson in 1857.
 On November 25, 1857, Worth's remains were reinterred in the 51-foot granite monument on Worth Square on a traffic island between Fifth Avenue and Broadway at 25th Street in New York City's borough of Manhattan.
-The Worth Monument is the second oldest monument in New York.
+The General William Jenkins Worth Monument is the second oldest monument in New York.

 The monument's central decorative bands are inscribed with battle sites significant in Worth's career and attached to its front is a bronze equestrian relief of Worth.

 Each spike of the cast-iron fence surrounding the memorial is topped with a plumed helmet, reflective of the plumed helmet Worth is shown wearing in the memorial.
 The American painter Thomas Hart Benton depicted the obelisk in New York, Early Twenties.
 The north side fence was removed around 1940 to accommodate an above-ground utility shed which services the water supply system pipes beneath the monument.